Daniyal0100101/JARVIS-Autonomous-AI-Assistant/README.md

 # Jarvis AI Assistant

-A powerful, voice-enabled AI assistant for Windows built with Python.
-Jarvis provides an interactive command-line interface with rich visual feedback, combining voice and text input with advanced system control and AI-powered features.
+Jarvis is an advanced, cross-platform AI assistant for Windows and Mac, built with Python.
+It delivers a seamless voice and text-driven experience in a feature-rich command-line interface, offering intelligent system control, automation, and AI-powered tools—all enhanced by interactive visual feedback.

 ![Python](https://img.shields.io/badge/python-3.10+-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)